 - The Sword from "The Sword in the Stone" — We are in love with the eccentric Merlin.
 He waves his wand and leads the way for young Arthur, who magically pulls the sword from the stone to claim his place on the throne.
 Keep an eye out for Archimedes and the two squirrels, who represent the part of the film in which the characters transform into squirrels.

-- The Kiss from "The Princess and the Frog" — See Tiana and Naveen share a kiss among a swirl of flowers in the moment when they turn from frog to human form.
+- The Kiss from "The Princess and the Frog" — See Tiana and Naveen share a kiss among a swirl of flowers during the moment they turn from frog to human form.
 Ribbit!

 How to Get the Best Viewing of the Magic Happens Parade

 Each day has two parades.
-Parade times are generally 3:30 and 6:00 p.m. (but definitely check the show calendar before your visit in case of changes).
+Parade times are generally 3:30 and 6:30 p.m. (but check the schedule for the day you visit!).
 No matter which parade you decide to catch, the ticket to good, free viewing is to invest some time.
 With a new parade, people will be lining the streets to get a good view, and that means getting in place a few hours early.
 Chances are, the longer waits will be for the first parade.
-We saw people starting to get in place two hours early.
+We saw people starting to get in place two hours early in 2020.
 Keep in mind that the second parade will be in the dark, at least for a short while before the time changes.
 Check it out if you can because the illuminated floats look so pretty at night!

 If you are viewing the second parade, you might find it easier to hop in place as soon as the first parade passes by and the first viewers leave.
 We like to use this waiting time as rest time.
 Bring snacks and take a moment to rest your aching flippers!
 Need some suggestions?
 These are our favorite Disneyland Snacks!
 (Is there ever a bad time for food shaped like Mickey?
 I didn’t think so!)
 If you want something more substantial, we also have some favorite on-the-go Disneyland foods.
 Or, you could fill up on the dining package and secure reserved viewing (see below).